Main Square Festival: 2019

 The 2019 edition took place in La Citadelle d'Arras from 5 July to 7 July 2019.
 It was the 15th edition.
 On 5 July, the line-up included various artists including DJ Snake, Christine & the Queens, Damso, Cypress Hill, Angèle, Lizzo, Miles Kane.
 On 6 July, Martin Garrix, Skip The Use, Masego among others performed.
 On 7 July, the line-up included John Butler Trio, Bigflo & Oli, Editors, Jain, Ben Harper and others.

 2020 & 2021

 2020 and 2021 editions were cancelled due to COVID-19 pandemic.

 2022

 The 2022 edition took place from 30 June to 3 July 2022, with four days of festival.
 The headline acts were DJ Snake, Sting, Black Eyed Peas, and Twenty One Pilots.
 The Pixies were originally scheduled to play on 2 July but they cancelled due to a Covid-19 infection in the group.
 They were replaced by French band Inspecteur Cluzo.

 2023

-The 2023 edition will take place from 30 June to July 2 2023, going back to a three-day-format.
-The organisation increased the prices of the tickets.
-Three-day passes went from 129€ in 2022 to 155€ in 2023.
-The line-up will include artists such as Aya Nakamura, David Guetta, Macklemore, Maroon 5, John Butler, Kungs, Tiakola.
+The 2023 edition took place from 30 June to July 2 2023, going back to a three-day-format.
+The organisation increased the prices of the tickets, three-day passes went from 129€ in 2022 to 155€ in 2023.
+The line-up included artists such as Aya Nakamura, David Guetta, Macklemore, Maroon 5, John Butler, Kungs, Tiakola.